steveclarke/mcp-superthread-plus/docs/NOTES.md

 Projects (epics) in Superthread have a dual nature:

 **They are cards internally**:
-- JWT collaboration tokens show `"resource_type": "card"`
+- API responses indicate `"resource_type": "card"`
 - Projects have card properties: `list_id`, `status`, `tags`, `members`
 - They can have `linked_cards` and `child_cards`